 Genetic testing of the tumor sample.
 This test, also called Oncotype DX, will help your healthcare provider decide whether you need chemotherapy.

 Lymph node needle biopsy.
 It's common for breast cancer to spread to nearby lymph nodes.
 If your healthcare provider feels that your lymph nodes are enlarged or different in any way, he or she will do a needle biopsy.
 Whether the nodes are positive for cancer will help your provider figure out or refine your treatment plan.

 If your results are positive for estrogen receptors, it means you are ER+.
 If your results are positive for progesterone receptors, it means you are PR+.
 In either case, hormone, or endocrine, therapy will likely decrease the chance that your cancer will grow or return.
 If your tumor, or tissue sample, does not show hormone receptors, you are ER-negative, PR-negative, or negative for both.
 In that case, hormone therapy will most likely not be helpful to you.

 IHC results for HER2 are reported as 0, 1+, 2+, or 3+.
 A result of 0, 1+, or 2+ is considered HER2-negative (HER2-).
 A result of 3+ is considered HER2-positive (HER2+).

 Your healthcare provider will review your results together to figure out the best therapy for you.
 It could be hormone therapy, chemotherapy, or other medicines that target HER2.

-This test requires a sample of tissue.
+This test needs a sample of tissue.
 Most often the tissue is taken from the suspicious area of your breast during a biopsy procedure.
 A biopsy can be done in several ways:

 Fine needle aspiration, or FNA.
-Your doctor will use a needle thinner than those used for blood tests.
+Your healthcare provider will use a needle thinner than those used for blood tests.
 He or she will guide the needle to the area and remove a small amount of the tissue or liquid.
 Because the needle is so fine, you won't need any local anesthetic.

 Core needle biopsy.
-Your doctor will use a larger needle to remove a cylinder shape of tissue from the area.
+Your healthcare provider will use a larger needle to remove a cylinder shape of tissue from the area.
 Usually several samples will be removed.
 You will likely have a local anesthetic to ease any discomfort.